School Program Registration - For Teachers

 Both programs meet the Washington State K-12 Integrated Environmental and Sustainability Education Learning Standards in relation to water cycling, water conservation and watershed education.

-If you are interested in signing up multiple classes from the same school we ask that a designated coordinating teacher represent the entire school.
-Each school may register a maximum of four classes per school-year.
+If you are interested in signing up multiple classes from the same school we require a designated coordinating teacher to represent your entire school.
+Each school may register a maximum of four, 4th or 5th grade classes for the entire 2014-2015 school year.
 Each school's coordinating teacher will act as the contact person when registering programs and communicating details.
 An alternate coordinating teacher is also required.
-Each school's coordinating teacher can fill out a fieldtrip application and submit their program requests between June 1 and August 7, 2013.
+Each school's coordinating teacher can fill out a fieldtrip application and submit their program requests between June 1 and August 1, 2014.
 By August 20, all coordinating teachers will receive an email packet providing registration details, a lottery order number, and the exact time and date you will need to call back to reserve your program(s) dates.

-Your assigned call-in date and time will be on either August 27, August 28 for non-Seattle schools and August 29, August 30 for Seattle Public schools.
-Call-in times will be in 10 or 15-minute time slots.
+Your assigned call-in date and time will be on either August 26 or August 27 for non-Seattle schools and August 28 for Seattle Public schools.
+Call-in times will be in 10-minute time slots.
 On your call-back day, you will have access to a calendar of available program dates from which to choose.

 A third option for all grade levels is called the “Water Is Magic” education center visit.
 This flexible option explores water’s wonders through hands-on indoor exhibits and teacher-led self-discover of the center’s outdoor environment and area trails.
 For more information about this option contact us at CRWPrograms@seattle.gov or (206) 733-9421.
 Reservations for “Water is Magic” visits are first-come, first-called and are taken year-round.
 Space is limited, so call well in advance of your proposed dates.